 Ronald Schop is the founder of Weibull Reliability Engineering.
-Since many years Ronald promotes the application of Weibull and Crow-AMSAA statistics throughout Europe, based on his years of experience and education in automotive and high-tech applications amongst others, supplemented with all recent methods in Reliability Engineering in the Design for Six Sigma (DfSS) development process.
+Since the year 2000 Ronald promotes the application of Weibull and Crow-AMSAA statistics throughout Europe, based on his years of experience and education in automotive and high-tech applications amongst others, supplemented with all recent methods in Reliability Engineering in the Design for Six Sigma (DfSS) development process.

 More about Ronald Schop